Festival date: May 28 to June 2, 2020

 The festival presents about 300 films under 30 minutes in several sections every year.
 The competition is divided into four categories, the other sections consist of retrospectives and thematically curated programs.

-VIS is a qualifying festival for the Academy Awards® (Oscars), the European Film Awards and the Austrian Film Awards and awards prize money in the amount of more than EUR 20,000 (the amount of cash awarded may be subject to change).
+VIS is a qualifying festival for the Academy Awards® (Oscars), the European Film Awards, the British BAFTA Awards and the Austrian Film Awards and awards prize money in the amount of more than EUR 20,000 (the amount of cash awarded may be subject to change).

-For the submissions the festival works together with the platforms FilmFreeway and FestHome.
+The films can be submitted via the festival's own platform Filmchief (via the website viennashorts.com) or via the submission platforms FilmFreeway, Shortfilmdepot and Festhome.
 For questions regarding submissions, especially in the case of film schools and distributors, please contact us at email@example.com.

 If the submitted film contains non-English dialogue or text, English subtitles must be provided.
 German language films without subtitles will be accepted for the selection process only.

 Submissions are also possible for non-competitive festival sections.
+(All films that are submitted for a competition section will be viewed for all festival categories and do not have to be submitted additionally for the non-competitive section.)
 This category is open to films that either do not meet the terms of the competition categories or can be assigned to the following categories: international music videos, late-night movies, socio-political cinema.
-Films of all genres and formats (which do not meet competition criteria) up to a length of 45 minutes and with a completion date after January 1, 2017 will be accepted.
+Films of all genres and formats (which do not meet competition criteria) up to a length of 45 minutes and with a completion date after January 1, 2018 will be accepted.

 The festival reserves the right to change the entry fee.
-We would also like to point out that the platforms FilmFreeway and FestHome may charge additional handling fees.
+We would also like to point out that the platforms FilmFreeway, Shortfilmdepot and Festhome as well as the payment platform PayPal may charge additional handling fees.

 There is no strict rule for premieres.
 In order to guarantee the audience and the professional guests the highest possible relevance of the competition entries, those films are preferred in all competition categories which were not shown in Austria before VIS.

 All submitted films will be viewed and judged by professional programmers and viewers.
-This process can partly take place outside Austria and does not have to take place via the submission platforms FilmFreeway and FestHome.
+This process can partly take place outside Austria and does not have to take place via the submission platforms.

-If the submitted film is selected for VIS 2019, the festival will immediately communicate the deadline for receiving the screening copy and request further data for the catalogue and website.
+If the submitted film is selected for VIS 2020, the festival will immediately communicate the deadline for receiving the screening copy and request further data for the catalogue and website.
+Festival programmers and/or curators write individual film texts for the catalogue and the website per competition entry.
+With reference to the authorship (first name surname, VIS Vienna Shorts), the respective synopsis may also be used further.
 In addition, our guest department will contact the director (or other representatives of the creative team) to allow for a personal presence at the screening in Vienna.
+We support an environmentally friendly travel.

 If the submitted film contains non-English dialogue or text, English subtitles must be provided for the screening of the film.